saylordotorg/course_comm103/Unit04.md

+---
+layout: default
+title: "COMM103: Introduction to Mass Media"
+course_description: "A comprehensive examination of the evolution and impact of the media, primarily in the United States, which should lead you to reflect upon how your viewpoints are shaped by and can shape the media with which you interact."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Newspapers** <span id="4"></span>
 *In this unit, you will learn about the distinct influence newspapers have had on human history due to their association with the